-A Reference interval (Reference range, Normal range) can be calculated using the following two methods: (a) using the Normal distribution, (b) using a non-parametrical percentile method, and (c) optionally a "robust method" as described in the CLSI Guidelines C28-A3.
+A Reference interval (Reference range, Normal range) can be calculated using the following 3 methods: (a) using the Normal distribution (b) using a non-parametrical percentile method, and (c) optionally the robust method as described in the CLSI Guidelines C28-A3.

 - Double sided, left or right sided